TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 13/2 Kings 13.24.md

 ---

-And Hazael king of Syria died; and Benhadad his son reigned in his stead.
+Hazael king of Syria died; and Benhadad his son reigned in his place.